GrayAreaorg/Creative_Code_Immersive/Sessions/2016 Fall/README.md

 In addition to the technical objectives listed, each class contains artistic prompts to challenge your creative code development within the current week’s topic.
 In addition, through the immersive Instructors will introduce and examine current creative code works for class discussion.

 #####Web Skills
-* Establishing a web development workflow using HTML, CSS, JS
+* What is a computer (library metaphor), introduction to command line (tab completion!), keyboard , git and Github, Github page, homework: code review 3 things you liked and 1 new idea!
-* Overview of debugging recourses and techniques
+* How to learn and debug, deeper dive into HTML and CSS, styling, design (http://jgthms.com/web-design-in-4-minutes/) server-client, inspector source code, homework: find a cute website
-* Introduction to Github and Codepen for collaboration
+* Loading assets, intro to JS libraries (Chelley: moogfest page, learnprocessing), DOM traversal, lab, code review

 #####Javascript I
-* Overview of foundational programing elements (functions, variable, for loops, objects, etc..)
+* Install node.js Overview of foundational programing elements (functions, variable, for loops, objects, etc..)
-* Working with JSON
+* How JS works, event loops, callbacks, JSON
-* JQUERY
+* Install browser-sync, JQUERY, client side APIs, lab: install p5.js

 #####P5.js
 * Creating animations
 * Using interaction to control media (Sound, Video, SVGs, GIFs, etc..)
 * Generating Art from Data